The-Yak-Collective/yakcollective/README.md

 Member data can be found in `_data/members.yml`.
 Set `partner` to `true` to include in the _Partners_ block.
 Add (or remove) elements from `feeds` to tweak fetched posts.

+## Development

+Significant website changes should be made using short-lived [topic branches](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) that are merged into `netlify-prod` when ready.
+The Yak Collective Netlify account can be used to create temporary websites when such changes need to be reviewed broadly.

 ## Make It Go

 To build things locally...